 Many of the above suggestions have a common theme: improved efficiency.
 Specifically, increasing the efficiency of operators can help to make alarm monitoring more effective.
 Now is the ideal time to examine how your people are working.
 How often do they deal with false alarms?
 Do they have the tools they need to respond to high-intensity situations?
 Are they focused and productive or fatigued and distracted?

 The right tools can help to make your organization a more efficient and effective operation.
-When you empower your operators with the best technology, they can avoid issues such as false alarms and alarm fatigue.
+When you empower your operators with new technologies, they can avoid issues such as false alarms and alarm fatigue.
 Improvements in efficiency can translate into greater profits and even reduced liability for your business.

 Is your central station or alarm monitoring station ready for 2021 and beyond?
 Implement many of the above suggestions with a Bold Group alarm monitoring solution.
 Manitou®, stages® and SIMS® offer high-impact feature sets designed for businesses like yours.
 They can help with everything from basic monitoring to comprehensive PSIM integration and automation.
 Contact Bold Group today to learn more.